Hexokinase: In glycolysis

 Glucose is unique in that it can be used to produce ATP by all cells in both the presence and absence of molecular oxygen (O2).
 The first step in glycolysis is the phosphorylation of glucose by hexokinase.

 By catalyzing the phosphorylation of glucose to yield glucose 6-phosphate, hexokinases maintain the downhill concentration gradient that favors the facilitated transport of glucose into cells.
 This reaction also initiates all physiologically relevant pathways of glucose utilization, including glycolysis and the pentose phosphate pathway.
 The addition of a charged phosphate group at the 6-position of hexoses also ensures 'trapping' of glucose and 2-deoxyhexose glucose analogs (e.g. 2-deoxyglucose, and 2-fluoro-2-deoxyglucose) within cells, as charged hexose phosphates cannot easily cross the cell membrane.

 Association with mitochondria

 Hexokinases I and II can associate physically to the outer surface of the external membrane of mitochondria through specific binding to a porin, or voltage dependent anion channel.
 This association confers hexokinase direct access to ATP generated by mitochondria, which is one of the two substrates of hexokinase.
 Mitochondrial hexokinase is highly elevated in rapidly growing malignant tumor cells, with levels up to 200 times higher than normal tissues.
 Mitochondrially bound hexokinase has been demonstrated to be the driving force for the extremely high glycolytic rates that take place aerobically in tumor cells (the so-called Warburg effect described by Otto Heinrich Warburg in 1930).

-Hydropathy plot

-The potential transmembrane portions of a protein can be detected by hydropathy analysis.
-A hydropathy analysis uses an algorithm that quantifies the hydrophobic character at each position along the polypeptide chain.
-One of the accepted hydropathy scales is that of Kyte and Doolittle which relies on the generation of hydropathy plots.
-In these plots, the negative numbers represent hydrophilic regions and the positive numbers represent hydrophobic regions on the y-axis.
-A potential transmembrane domain is about 20 amino acids long on the x-axis.

-A hydropathy analysis of hexokinase in yeast has been created by these standards.
-It appears as if hexokinase possesses a single potential transmembrane domain located around amino acid 400.
-Therefore, hexokinase is most likely not an integral membrane protein in yeast.